Santa Rosa Hit-And-Run Accident Lawyers

 Injuries Commonly Sustained By Hit-And-Run Accident Victims

-Traffic accidents typically result in a wide range of injuries, particularly in hit-and-runs.
+Traffic accidents typically result in a wide range of injuries, particularly in hit-and-run accidents.
 Some examples are:

 - Concussions and other forms of traumatic brain injuries.